szajakubiak/tutorial_pyspark_cars/README.md

 Default browser should start and connect to the JupyterLab server in the new tab.

 Lastly, it's always a good idea to have the [documentation](https://spark.apache.org/docs/latest/sql-getting-started.html) open in another tab of the browser.
+[This](https://sparkbyexamples.com/) site may also be handy.